 “If teachers determine that a child is a danger, the school should be able to take them off the campus,” Biden said after the 2007 Virginia Tech shooting.

-Sander supports raising the federal minimum age to buy a gun to 21, “except for long guns and shotguns with fixed-capacity magazines that are primarily intended for hunting”
+Sanders supports raising the federal minimum age to buy a gun to 21, “except for long guns and shotguns with fixed-capacity magazines that are primarily intended for hunting.”

 Trump has proposed bonuses for teachers who get gun training.

 Biden supports a federal assault weapons ban with a voluntary buyback program.

 Buttigieg supports a federal assault weapons ban with a voluntary buyback program.